awenine/gifGrid/README.md

 - The gif frames initially show a default loading GIF, and return to this when no GIFs are found.
 - GIFs are cropped to a square regardless of their original proportions.
 - The 'rotate' button moves the order of the fetched GIFs, allowing them all to be seen at differing sizes.
+- Hovering over a gif shows its title and user (if available).

 ## TODO & Further Features